 5.2.
 Students will demonstrate an understanding of the ways social scientists gather and analyze data, integrate knowledge, and draw conclusions.

 5.3.
 Students will analyze influences on human development and behavior in individual and institutional contexts.

 Students will analyze works in the fields of art, music, or theater; literature; philosophy and/or religious studies; and/or will gain competence in the use of a foreign language.

-6.2.
-Students will draw upon the visual, literary and performing arts and/or the study of philosophical and religious systems of thought and practice in order to extend their understanding of cultural, historical, and intellectual imagination.
+6.1.
+Students will draw upon the visual, literary and performing arts and/or the study of philosophical and religious systems of thought and practice in order to analyze themes and contexts, articulating their connections, meanings, and values.

-6.4.
+6.3.
 Students will demonstrate communicative competence in a language other than their own and an appreciation of that language’s cultural and historical context.

 Students will understand historical events and movements in World, Western, non-Western or American societies and assess their subsequent significance.